chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum-post-processing/small-scale-rotating-drum-post-processing.rst

   path_to_module = '../../../contrib/postprocessing/'
   sys.path.append(path_to_module)
   from lethe_pyvista_tools import *
+  import matplotlib.pyplot as plt

 where `sys.path <https://docs.python.org/3/library/sys.html#sys.path:~:text=in%20version%203.10.-,sys.path%C2%B6,-A%20list%20of>`_ is a list of strings that specifies the search path for modules.
-However, one can simply copy the `lethe_pyvista_tools.py <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_ file to the same folder as the Python post-processing script is and simply import it, such as:
+However, one can simply copy the `lethe_pyvista_tools.py <https://github.com/lethe-cfd/lethe/tree/master/contrib/postprocessing>`_ file to the same folder as the Python post-processing script is and import it, such as:

 .. code-block::

   from lethe_pyvista_tools import *

+One third and very convenient way to always import the module without copying it or even adding the ``sys.path.append(path_to_module)`` is permanentely adding the path to the module (``/contrib/postprocessing/``) to your `PYTHONPATH <https://docs.python.org/3/library/sys_path_init.html#:~:text=The%20PYTHONPATH%20environment%20variable%20is,all%20installed%20Python%20versions%2Fenvironments.>`_.

 The ``*`` means that we want to import all members of lethe_pyvista_tools.

 Constructing the object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~